crvenkapavica/ExordiumApp/README.md

-Unity App with decoupled UserServices, data fetching, data displaying, event handling, localization and more.
+Unity Single Page Application with decoupled services, back-end data fetching, UI, events, localization, and more.

 Plugins used: Newtonsoft.Json